 Nike’s Tiempo Legend 9 is the premium leather offering from their range, designed for those who put comfort and first touch above all.

 Don’t be fooled though, this boot is not as heavy as it looks.
 And it’s the lightest Tiempo that Nike have ever created.
 The refined upper is k-leather with soft foam pods included throughout.

 It’s a perfect all-rounder and is worn by players in every position.
 I'm sure you’ll agree, their low-profile design makes them a feast for the eyes too.

 1. adidas Copa Mundial

-Constructed from premium kangaroo leather, the Copa Mundial has received subtle little tweaks over the years, all designed to enhance comfort, stability and to ultimately keep up with the newer boots on the market.
+Constructed from premium kangaroo leather, the Copa Mundial has received subtle tweaks over the years, all designed to enhance comfort, stability and ultimately to keep up with the newer boots on the market.